OscarHoekstra/ClassifyNPDB/README.md

 The original goal of this script was to classify all of the SMILES present in the MIBiG database.
 For the final pipeline this script is only used because it contains a function that I could use to create a dictionary of the file All_MIBiG_compounds_with_SMILES_and_PMID_MAS.txt.
 The dictionary has compoundID_compoundName as key and the SMILES as value.

 ### MIBiGToSQL4.py
+The main function of the MIBiGToSQL4 script is to add a table to the sqlite database with all the important data out of the MIBiG database.
+It does this by interating through all possible BGC codes (BGC#######) and trying to download the json file from https://mibig.secondarymetabolites.org/repository/BGC#######/BGC#######.json.
+Since I don't know another way of detecting the size and thus the end of the MIBiG repository, this is done until 10 BGCs in a row (configurable) aren't found.
+This is most likely the end of the database but checking is adviced.

+Since each BGC might contain multiple structures, a new identifier is created from BGCaccession_CompoundName.
+The script then filters data out of the json and adds them to appropriate columns in the sqlite database.

+I initially only wanted to use inchi-keys for classyfire.
+That is why I also used this script to add different versions of rdkit generated smiles and inchi-keys to the table.
+These may still be of limited use and that is why I left them in the final version of the pipeline.

 ### Run_pyclassyfire4.py
+Run_pyclassyfire4 is split into 2 main funtions, one for the MIBiG data and one for the NPS data.
+Altough both of these parts have the same goal of retrieving classifications for the structures, they function quiet differently and I will thus explain them seperately below.
+Both parts contain an option to perform the classification in batches of a user defined size.
+This is done because if a crash occurs during the classification for any reason it is possible that previous classifications are not saved.
+It is therefore highly recommended to activate this option since the classification takes a decently large amount of time and batching only increases this time by a negligible amount.
+The batching works by creating a file with the structures that need to be classified (done automatically).
+Once the classification of a batch has been finished and saved, the structures are removed from the file.
+If an error occurs and you try to run the script again it will try to load the file and see which structures still need to be classified.
+The problem with this is that if you change the data without deleting the

+It also contains some old functions that aren't used any longer.
+They may however still be usefull for, as an example, testing the speed of ClassyFire with your setup (TestClassyfireSpeed()) or getting quick classifications for a list of inchi-keys (PyClassifyList()).

+* MIBIG

+* NPS

 ## Explanation of Files